stevewhitmore/notes/aws/aws-dev-cert/compute/compute_fundamentals.md

 An application version is a very specific reference to a section of deployable code

 The application version will point typically to S3, simple storage service to where the deployable code may reside

+> With Elastic Beanstalk, applications can have many versions and each application version is unique

 #### Environment